kaiorosa1/100-days-of-code/log-r6.md

 **Today's Progress**: I worked section 8.
 Learned about Mongoose data validation and made changes to a small backend project to handle/store data using a db.
 I also worked on exercises 5 and 6 on my FP edx course.

-**Thoughts**: I have to be reminding myself that if I want to be good at something I should be willing to putting the work and creating that discipline because there are days like today that you don't feel like it but you have to!!
+**Thoughts**: I have to be reminding myself that if I want to be good at something I should be willing to putting the work and creating that discipline because there are days like today that I don't feel like it but I have to continue coding!!

 **Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/nodejscomplete/commit/9b5a652f9a7a4ff43527543175c0683998e6070a)